ampache/ampache.github.io/api.md

   * rule operator (e.g. rule_1_operator[0], rule_2_operator[3])
   * rule input (e.g. rule_1_input['Prodigy'], rule_2_input['Land'])

+* Optional rule array "subtype"
+  * e.g. rule_1_subtype[0]

+Subtype is used in all 'multiple' search types.
+(Currently only metadata) e.g. to search metadata you must also search a meta type.

 Select the type of search based on the type of data you are searching for. (songs, playlists, etc)

 |rule_1        |Title                |Type             |Valid Items          |Description                           |